NielsLeenheer/WebSerialBarcodeScanner/README.md

 ### How to use it?

-Load the `webserial-barcode-scanner.umd.js` file in the browser and instantiate a `WebSerialBarcodeScanner` object.
+Load the `webserial-barcode-scanner.umd.js` file from the `dist` directory in the browser and instantiate a `WebSerialBarcodeScanner` object.

     <script src='webserial-barcode-scanner.umd.js'></script>